ntustison/LAMNrFlows/Manuscript/results_tabular.md

 so that the dimensionality matches the original IDPs.
-For each demographic or lifestyle target (Age, BMI, Townsend deprivation index, and additional clinical variables), we then fitted ridge regression models with 10-fold cross-validation using either the raw IDPs, simple z-scores, or the whitened\_full features.
+For each demographic or lifestyle target (Age, BMI, Townsend deprivation index, and additional clinical variables), we then fitted ridge regression models with 10-fold cross-validation using either the raw IDPs, simple z-scores, or the whitened features.
 Performance was summarized by cross-validated $R^2$, and we report uplift
 $\Delta R^2 = R^2(\mathrm{flow}) - R^2(\mathrm{raw})$ as a function of $K$
 and package.